Sanyam2103/neural-style-transfer/README.md

 ## Installation Instructions
 To set up the environment and run the project, follow these steps:

-1. **Clone the Repository:** Clone the repository to your local machine using Git:  git clone https://github.com/aryanlaroia28/neural-style-transfer.git
+1. **Clone the Repository:** Clone the repository to your local machine using Git.

 2. **Navigate to the Project Directory:** Move into the project directory: cd neural-style-transfer